marqsc/marqsc/README.md

 ## Hello, I'm Claudio Marques!

-I'm 18 years old, I study IT at the IFBA.
-Always creating more interest in web development.
-My biggest interest is in Front-end (Client-side).
+I am a 19-year-old IT professional with a technical degree in Informatics and currently pursuing a Bachelor's in Information Systems at IFBA.
+Passionate about web development, I have a strong interest in Front-end (Client-side) development, focusing on creating intuitive and engaging user experiences.
+Constantly learning and exploring new technologies, I am committed to enhancing my skills and contributing to innovative projects.
 <hr>